-It Starts Simple
+AC Repair Starts Simple

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 Have answers, will fix

 The technician may at this point explain what could have prevented the trouble or part failure and how to avoid a future issue from occurring.
-This generally includes being proactive with annual maintenance, which not only helps prevent an air conditioning breakdown, but in most experiences also keeps your air conditioner’s warranty valid.
-Most expert AC repair businesses will offer an annual maintenance plan so you don’t have to think about making future AC tune-up appointments for your HVAC equipment.
+This generally includes being proactive with annual maintenance, which not only helps avoid an air conditioning breakdown, but in most experiences also keeps your air conditioner’s warranty valid.
+Most expert AC repair businesses will offer an annual maintenance plan so you don’t have to worry about making future AC tune-up appointments for your HVAC equipment.